 - 3 lemons halved

-- In a large bowl place the olive oil, paprikas, garlic, vinegar, salt, black pepper and chili flakes.
-Whisk to combine and add the drumsticks.
-Toss to coat each drumstick really well and let sit in the fridge for at least 2 hours but up to overnight.
+- In a large bowl, which together the olive oil, both paprikas, garlic, vinegar, salt, black pepper and red pepper flakes.
+Add the drumsticks; turn to thoroughly coat each drumstick.
+Cover and refrigerate for at least 2 hours or up to overnight.

 - Thirty minutes before you’re ready to cook, take the drumsticks out of the fridge.
-Prepare a charcoal or gas grill for medium heat, making sure to clean grates and lightly slick them with a kitchen rag or brush dipped in canola oil.
-Lightly brush the lemon halves with canola and set on a sheet pan.
+Prepare a charcoal or gas grill for medium heat, making sure to clean the grates and lightly slick them with a kitchen rag or brush dipped in canola oil.
+Lightly brush the lemon halves with canola, sprinkle lightly with salt and set on a baking sheet.